 “Without creativity, there is no evolution”

 The Creative Centre is located in Stöðvarfjörður, a remote village in the East fjords of Iceland.
 It was established in 2011 when a group of people acquired the abandoned Fish Factory of the village.
 The group funded a non-profit cooperation which owns the building and manages the daily operations and business of the Centre.
-The Centre is an independent initiative and has no financial ties to the local municipality or the Icelandic state.
-All team members are volunteers still today.
+The Centre is an independent initiative and all team members are volunteers still today.

 The Creative Centre

 The Creative Centre is an ongoing collaborative and community project and our actions and aims are based on sustainable principles and alternative methods.
 We want to regenerate and sustain our small village by making it into a possible and desirable place to settle – a place where you can have engaging jobs, enjoy culture, and the influx of new ideas and creative people.
 The Centre is meant to be a platform offering many different workshops and facilities where small initiatives can thrive and jobs can be created.
 We run an all year around Art Residency for most creative fields and we frequently host cultural events and concerts.
 Currently we are starting up workshops and study courses at the Centre.
 We also host a small fish processing company, the local fish market, and the Red Cross charity shop of the village.

 The building, which counts 2800 m2, had suffered damages in the years that it stood vacant and was meant for demolition.
 It is safe to say that the renovation of this building is nothing but a massive undertake.
 The small group of the core team members along with volunteers and the good will of the local community has done nothing less than a miracle in these few years that have passed.
 The process of renovation and building up workshops and facilities is an ongoing progress.

 The Realities of a Small Fishing Village